It is the same five questions every week.

 Employees × avg HR questions/employee/month × minutes per answer × % deflected ÷ 60 = hours saved/month

-Let’s put real numbers to this: A 300-person company where each employee asks HR 1.5 questions monthly, each taking 8 minutes to answer.
-If your FAQ deflects 40% of those questions:
+Real numbers: a 300-person company where each employee asks HR 1.5 questions monthly, each taking 8 minutes to answer.
+If the FAQ deflects 40% of those questions:

 300 × 1.5 × 8 × 0.40 ÷ 60 = 24 hours saved per month

-That’s three full workdays your HR team gets back to focus on hiring, retention, and strategy instead of answering ‘When do paychecks hit?’ for the fifteenth time.
+Three full workdays your HR team gets back to focus on hiring, retention, and strategy instead of answering “when do paychecks hit?” for the fifteenth time.

-When you are ready for the next step, plan a sprint from How Knowledge Bases Can Help Deflect Tickets.
+When you’re ready for the next step, plan a sprint from How Knowledge Bases Can Help Deflect Tickets.

 HR FAQ template you can copy